As Warren aims for Super Tuesday rebound, will she alter her plan?

 “While some people may be disappointed, and I get it...we have so many states that are still coming up where we can see many successes,” he said.

-Reporting by Amanda Becker and Joseph Ax; Additional reporting by Jarrett Renshaw; Editing by Colleen Jenkins and Alistair Bell
+Reporting by Amanda Becker and Joseph Ax; Additional reporting by Jarrett Renshaw; Editing by Colleen Jenkins, Alistair Bell and Kim Coghill